 Chicken starter ration is only about 22% protein, most of that coming from soy protein.
 If that is the only feed available, you should supplement feed with a higher protein ration.
 I purchase a fish ration, which is 40% protein, most of that from fish viscera.

 It may not sound tasty, but the keets like to find the little fish granules in their starter ration and will eat with gusto.
-I usually add a few handfuls of fish granules for each 125 grams of chicken starter ration that I give at each feeding.
+I usually add a few handfuls of fish granules for every 125 grams of chicken starter ration that I give at each feeding.
 (The chicken and turkey starter rations will already contain a coccidiostat.
 This medicine will help prevent coccidiosis and loose stools that will cause your keets to become dehydrated and die.)

 Also, make sure you provide water for them throughout the day.
-Keets might drown if given a large water source so I started out by providing drinking water in a shallow “jelly jar” lid.
+Keets might drown if given a large water source, so I started out by providing drinking water in a shallow “jelly jar” lid.
 As the keets grow, you can provide a regular chicken watering pan.

 Adult Housing and Daily Care

 Some producers choose to leave their birds out in the evening.
-Unlike chickens, Guineas will find a roost high in a tree and rarely suffer from predator attacks.
-(If you have owls in your region they can get your Guineas that are roosting in trees, so just to be safe, you should train your birds to sleep inside.)
+Unlike chickens, guineas will find a roost high in a tree and rarely suffer from predator attacks.
+(If you have owls in your region they can get your guineas that are roosting in trees, so just to be safe, you should train your birds to sleep inside.)

-I have fed my Guinea fowl in their coop each morning and evening so that it is easier for me to collect eggs.
-The coop does need to be covered since Guineas, unlike chickens, fly well and will search for a tree to roost in.
+I have fed my guineafowl in their coop each morning and evening so that it is easier for me to collect eggs.
+The coop does need to be covered since guineas, unlike chickens, fly well and will search for a tree to roost in.
 Each evening, I close the coop up after their last feeding and have an elevated roost available for the adults to sleep in.

 In the mornings, I let my flock loose to range.
 Since they are still mostly wild birds, they do not have specific “square-meter” housing requirements.
 Just provide enough space for your birds to be comfortable at night and let them free range during the day.